Blackwidow2981/Cyberbullying/README.md

 ## Features<br>
 1. The in-built data model identifies hate speech and marks such tweet as spam.
 2. The Relief Bot acts as a companion in times of distress to a victim of cyberbullying.
-3. The Sidebar has a Information Page that creates awarness about cyberbullying and also contains the required Helpline numbers for the same.
+3. The Sidebar has an Information Page that creates awarness about cyberbullying and also contains the required Helpline numbers for the same.

 ## Installation Instructions<br>
 ### For the Data Model